processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **ldap\_userdesc**
 The name of the attribute which holds the human-readable user name.
 Retrieved from results of the "User Filter".
 Defaults to *cn*.

+- **ldap\_userjidattr**
+The name of the attribute which is used to map user id to XMPP jid.
+If not specified (and that is default value of this option), user jid will be created from user id and this module host.

 - **ldap\_useruid**
 The name of the attribute which holds the ID of a roster item.
 Value of